max-andrew/stepful-calendar/README.md

 ## Requirements

 Assignment
-Kickoff (video call): Once you get these instructions you are good to start.
-Take-home (~3 hours): You will get as far as you can building a full-stack website (details below), don’t worry if you can’t finish everything.
-Once you are done, send your code in a Github repo using the form at the bottom of this document.
-(For private Github repos, share with: @wyattades, @PetrMitsel, @eserra, @KeanuH95, @sarajculhane, @meyburdj, and @DanialBetres).
-We will then review your code and your recruiter will work with you to schedule a Review call if the feedback is positive.
-If you have questions in the meantime, reach out to your recruiter!

 Take-home prompt: a Coaching Conundrum
 Stepful is getting too busy!
 We have hundreds of 1-on-1 coaching calls between our students and coaches, and we need you to build a website to manage their scheduling.